carlonicora/RAW/RAW.md

 The progression is extremely simple, and reflects the minimal approach used throughout these rules.
 Every session played, a character should receive 3 bonus points to try and update their abilities or learn new ones.

-As RAW fosters fewer ability rolls, keeping track of each used ability can be misleading.
-Also, characters are more likely to progress in abilities which are most often used, generating a party whose characters are specialised in the same way.
+Players decide whichever ability to increase they like, without limiting them to those previously used.
 Character progression in RAW is the epitome of the "Rule of Cool": let players shape their characters how they love: everyone is going to have so much fun!

 ### Levelling up abilities